glotzerlab/signac-docs/docs/source/hooks.rst

 The following triggers are provided:

 1. :py:meth:`~flow.FlowProject.operation_hooks.on_start` will execute when the operation begins execution.
-2. :py:meth:`~flow.FlowProject.operation_hooks.on_exit` will execute when the operation exits, with or without error.
+2. :py:meth:`~flow.FlowProject.operation_hooks.on_exit` will execute when the operation exits, with or without an exception.
-3. :py:meth:`~flow.FlowProject.operation_hooks.on_success` will execute when the operation exits without error.
+3. :py:meth:`~flow.FlowProject.operation_hooks.on_success` will execute when the operation exits without an exception.
-4. :py:meth:`~flow.FlowProject.operation_hooks.on_exception` will execute when the operation exits with error.
+4. :py:meth:`~flow.FlowProject.operation_hooks.on_exception` will execute when the operation exits with an exception.

-Hooks can be installed at the :ref:`operation level <operation-hooks>` or at the :ref:`flow-project level<project-level-hooks>`.
+Hooks can be installed at the :ref:`operation level <operation-hooks>` or at the :ref:`FlowProject level <project-level-hooks>`.
-Project-level hooks are called for every operation in the flow project.
+FlowProject-level hooks are called for every operation in the FlowProject.

 The hooks created with triggers :py:meth:`~flow.FlowProject.operation_hooks.on_start`, :py:meth:`~flow.FlowProject.operation_hooks.on_exit`, and :py:meth:`~flow.FlowProject.operation_hooks.on_success` require two arguments: the operation name and the :py:class:`signac.contrib.job.Job` object.
 Hooks created to trigger :py:meth:`~flow.FlowProject.operation_hooks.on_exception` require three arguments: the operation name, the output error, and the job object.

 .. note::

-    Hooks are run in the environment of the python process from which you call FlowProject.main().
+    Hooks are run in the Python process where ``FlowProject.main()`` is called.
-    For this reason, hooks will not have access to modules in a container specified in the :term:`executable directive<executable>`.
+    For this reason, hooks will not have access to modules in a container specified in the :term:`executable directive <executable>`.

 .. _operation-hooks: